This post may contain affiliate links. Please read our disclosure policy.

 Chocolate-drizzled peanut butter cup rice crispy treatscoconut lover’s rice crispy treats, even chocolate-covered pretzel rice crispy treats – I love them all.

-No bake cereal bars like these no bake crunch bars and these crispy chocolate bars can made with rice krispies or corn flakes.
-And for the ultimate treat for any peanut butter lover, no bake peanut butter bars can be made in mere minutes.
+No bake cereal bars like these no bake crunch bars can be made with rice krispies or corn flakes.

 Those chewy, slightly crunchy, peanut butter cereal bars are loaded with pockets of gooey marshmallows and they are a huge hit every time we make them.